rafaelRojasVi/rafaelRojasVi/README.md

 ### Hey there — I’m Rafael! 👋🌍

+### Hey there — I’m Rafael! 👋🌍

-Junior backend developer focused on **APIs, automation, integrations, and reliable systems** ⚙️🔗
+Backend developer focused on **APIs, automation, functional programming, and reliable systems** ⚙️🔗
 Currently based in **Valdivia, Chile** 🇨🇱

 I’m a Computer Science graduate with **First Class Honours** from the University of Westminster 🎓, and I enjoy turning complex workflows into simple, maintainable backend solutions.